Ayms/torrent-live/README.md

 ![torrent1](https://raw.github.com/Ayms/torrent-live/master/spies.png)

-The IP addresses are stored in the 'spies.txt' file, the format is simply: "IP address1","IP address2",...,"IP addressN", (do not forget the last comma if you create it manually or import it)
+The IP addresses are stored in the 'spies.txt' file (["IP address1","IP address2",...,"IP addressN"]) and 'spies.p2p' which is compatible with clients handling blockklists.

-The methodology is the following:
+The method to detect, block and follow the spies is derived from the study "Monitoring and blocking the bittorrent monitoring spies", which is for now undisclosed, please find here the abstract and beginning of the study: [Monitoring and blocking the bittorrent monitoring spies](https://gist.github.com/Ayms/077b114a27450f773939)

+The study does define the method and explain how to build/maintain a dynamic blocklist.

+While using the method combined with the dynamic blocklist, it can still happen that you encounter some spies on your way but this is really very very unlikely.

+The methodology is the following (please see at the end what we call 'prefix' in what follows), this is a subset of the general method defined in the study to detect and track the dangerous spies:

-- set a fake infohash close to the real one
+- set a random fake infohash abnormally close to the real one, 'abnormally' means more than 30 bits in common in prefix with the real infohash, choose it randomely so you don't interfer with other torrent-live users
-- walk the DHT periodically looking for the fake infohash, respond to queries (freerider option set to false here)
+- walk the DHT periodically looking for the fake infohash, respond to queries (findspies option set to true)
-- change your nodeID at each new walk with a random one, so you change your path in the DHT
+- change your nodeID at each new walk with a random one, so you change your path in the DHT and continue looking for spies after you have started the torrent (findspies option set to true)
-- register the spies found in a blocklist, register them in a file, no difference is made for Tor exit nodes or VPNs, they will be blocked too
+- ignore the peers returned as "values" until you reach the closest peers for the first walk, add the values received in the blocklist and register as spies as those who returned them
+- when you reach the 20th closest nodes, ignore those that have a nodeID not in the range of 20 to 24 bits in prefix (if applicable) in common with the fake infohash and those that you are registered as spies
+- query them with different infohashes abnormally close again from the real infohash, ignore those that are answering with values
+- ignore those that are listed SBL (spam source) or XBL (infected) using DNSBL (DNS Blocklist)
-- start the real torrent after 30s if a blocklist exists (average time to get the closest nodes) or 5mn, use the closest nodes (not in the blocklist) found for the fake infohash to retrieve the peers for the real one, this prevents you from walking the DHT again saying to everybody what you are really looking for.
+- start the torrent: ask to the remaining closest nodes the real infohash, do this after 30s if a blocklist exists (average time to get the closest nodes) or 5mn
-- connect to the first 20 ones not in the blocklist
+- block the known spies and ignore the first peers returned (the spies do position themselves so they show up first), choose among the remaining peers 20 random peers that do not appear in an abnormal number of torrents (this last check is not totally determinist since you might ignore for example some VPN peers but is still useful)
-- maintain a swarm of 20 peers, if one disconnects, replace it by another one in the peer list not contained in the blocklist
+- maintain a swarm of 20 peers, if one disconnects, replace it by another one in the peers list matching to the above criteria.
 - freerider option to true: do not advertise yourself, do not answer to queries.
 Due to this some peers might disconnect but the main seeders usually don't, so the swarm will oscillate around 20 peers and stabilize after some time with supposedly good seeders (ie not spies)
-- the periodical check of the DHT still runs while the torrent is downloaded/streamed to remove real-time the new spies found and increment the blocklist
+- the periodical check of the DHT still runs while the torrent is downloaded/streamed to remove real-time the new spies found and increment the blocklist (findspies option set to true)
+- test periodically the spies starting with them the bittorrent handshake with the fake infohash and remove those that do not answer any longer (findspies option set to true)
+- of course, trackers and the peer exchange protocol are deactivated

+Prefix: this is the begining of the nodeID or infohash, the more a nodeID and an infohash have bits in common in their prefix, the closest they are, knowing that up to a certain number of bits in common it becomes unlikely that the peers are real ones (example: infohash 'aabbccffff...' and nodeID 'aabbcc0000...' have aabbcc in common, so 24 bits).

 In this process the "spies" are the peers that are pretending having the fake infohash and those that are sending them, their goal being that you connect to them to detect what you are doing or just to monitor what you are doing.

-The experimentation is ongoing and we will explain precisely how real spies are detected.

 In addition, torrent-live will block the peers that seem not to behave normally, like peers not answering to pieces requests or with abnormal delays, or wrongly.
-Torrent-live might then by mistake block some good peers but, again, this is marginal given the number of peers.
+Torrent-live might then by mistake block some good peers but this is marginal given the number of peers.

-It does not insure 100% that you will not connect to a spy but it does minimize a lot this risk, so what you are doing is difficult to detect.
+It does not insure 100% that you will not connect to a spy but it does minimize quite a lot this risk, so what you are doing is really difficult to detect, if you are very unlucky only a dedicated spy behaving correctly in a swarm could escape the method and detect you, but this is again unlikely since it would require the monitors to use quite a lot of IP addresses to defeat torrent-live's method, and they don't have that many IP addresses.

 ![blocked](https://raw.github.com/Ayms/torrent-live/master/blocked.png)

-The spies might change their IP addresses among their service provider pool of addresses, therefore you could keep in the blocklist some addresses that do not correspond any longer to spies, again it does not seem to be a huge issue since torrent-live is updating the list real-time.

-Apparently, for a new infohash the spies are slow to arrive at the begining, but arrive massively after some time.

 If the infohash is the one of a particularly monitored torrent, a lot of spies are discovered quickly.